 Iaidoka at the Karate Quest Dojo train in weekly classes and/or monthly intensive seminars.
 The classes and seminars are taught by Roger Wehrhahn, Kyoshi.
 Wehrhahn Shihan was a top student of Mitsuzuka Sensei and, in addition to producing martial arts training DVDs as well as traveling nationally and internationally to teach martial arts seminars, is presently the head instructor of the North American San Shin Kai and Tatsu Ken Jutsu Kyokai.

 Classes are available in our Port Jervis, NY facility only.
-We invite you to get started with a FREE Class with us.
-Please call us at 845-858-5425 or use the registration form on this page to get started.
+We invite you to get started with a FREE Class Iaido/Japanese Swordsmanship (ages 18 or over only) with us.
+Please call us at 845-858-5425 to get started.
 Please note that this offer may not be combined with others, is for residents who live locally to our facilities and is for new members only!